Duwesh/Flatheads-Clone/README.md

 # Features
 1. You will be able to create your account using login and signup option, used API calls for validating user credentials.

-2. Used Reusable Components in langing page such it can be reused any other pages easily without repeatation.
+2. Used Reusable Components in landing page such that it can be reused in any other pages easily without repeatation.

 3. You can choose a product which you want to buy and add to cart section.